kdev-jp/VRC-HeartSync/README.md

 This is a gimmick that allows you to display your heart rate, obtained from a smartwatch or similar device, on your avatar in real time.

-To obtain heart rate data, you need to configure Pulsoid (API) and VRCOSC (both free) or Pulsoid Desktop OSC
+To obtain heart rate data, you need to configure Pulsoid (API) and VRCOSC (both free) or Pulsoid OSC

 Although operation has not been confirmed with Bluetooth Low Energy (BLE) connections, it is expected to work without any issues in theory.